State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: Experiments

-We looked into the trajectories of different methods under weak and strong disturbances in Fig.~\ref{fig:traj_gyre}.
+We examine the trajectories of different methods under weak and strong disturbances in Fig.~\ref{fig:traj_gyre}.
 We run each method for 10 times.
 The colored curves represent accumulated trajectories of multiple trials.
-For the weak disturbance, parameter $A$ is set to $0.5$ and the uncertainty parameter is set to $1km/h$ .
-The resulting maximum ocean current velocity is $(\frac{\pi}{2} \pm 1)km/h $, which is smaller than the vehicle maximum velocity $3km/h$.
+For the weak disturbance, parameter $A$ is set to $0.32$ and the \Wording{standard deviation of the noise} is set to $1km/h$ .
+The resulting maximum ocean current velocity is around $1km/h $, which is smaller than the vehicle's maximum velocity of $3km/h$.
 In this case, the vehicle has the capability of going forward against ocean currents.
-In contrast, the strong ocean current gives the maximum velocity of $(1.5{\pi} \pm 3)km/h $ which could be larger than the vehicle maximum velocity.
-By comparing the first row and the bottom two rows of Fig.~\ref{fig:traj_gyre}, we can easily observe that under weak ocean disturbances, the three methods produce trajectories that well ``converge" and look similar.
-This is because the weak disturbance results in smaller vehicle motion uncertainty.
-The goal-oriented planer has a better path (Fig.~\ref{fig:goal_weak_traj}) in terms of the travel distance (path length) and time costs under the weak disturbance.
-On the other hand, MDP policies are able to leverage the fact that moving in the same direction with the ocean current allows the vehicle to obtain a faster net speed and higher transition probability in the current direction.
-The phenomena can be observed From Fig.~\ref{fig:traj_gyre}(d) to (j).
-Specifically, with strong disturbances, instead of taking a more directed path towards the goal position, MDP policies take a longer path but with a fast speed by following the direction of the ocean currents.
-In contrast, the goal-oriented planer is not able to reach the goal under the strong disturbance.
-Planning under the appearance of obstacles is shown in the last row of Fig.~\ref{fig:traj_gyre}.
-It is worth noting that MDP policies have three circular trajectories around the top-left gyre.
-We interpret the occasional circular behaviors that the noisy motion drives the vehicle to the north direction towards the obstacle.
-The MDP policies take the path that follow the direction of the circular ocean current to avoid possible collisions.
+In contrast, the strong ocean current \Wording{has a} maximum velocity of $2.5km/h$, which is similar to the maximum vehicle velocity.
+By comparing the first and second rows of Fig.~\ref{fig:traj_gyre}, we can easily observe that under weak ocean disturbances, the three methods produce trajectories that \Wording{converge on the target and look similar.} This is because the weak disturbance results in smaller vehicle motion uncertainty.
+The goal-oriented planner has the shortest travel distance, but its travel time is the highest (Fig.~\ref{fig:goal_weak_traj} and Fig.~\ref{fig:performance_gyre}) under the weak disturbance.
+On the other hand, the MDP policies can leverage the fact that moving in the same direction as the ocean current allows the vehicle to obtain a faster net speed and thus results in a shorter time to the goal.
+Specifically, with strong disturbances, instead of taking a more direct path towards the goal position, the MDP policies take a longer path but with a faster speed by following the direction of the ocean currents.
+In contrast, the goal-oriented planner is not able to reach the goal subject to the strong disturbance within the time budget (9h).
+Planning \Wording{subject to} the appearance of obstacles is shown in the last row of Fig.~\ref{fig:traj_gyre}.
+We can observe that, among the three methods, only ours successfully navigates to the goal area \Wording{with respect to} the strong ocean currents.
+Our method attempts to minimize the travel time \Wording{while} avoiding possible collision.
+It first travels against the current to find a safe region and then follows the ocean current to advance to the goal area.